WilliamMurray-research/WilliamMurray-research/README.md

 ## [Unified Operator Architecture corpus](https://github.com/WilliamMurray-research/UOA_corpus)

-I’m developing a long‑arc research programme called the Unified Operator Architecture conjecture - a structural framework for understanding how complex systems generate coherent global behaviour from simple local rules.
-The work spans symbolic dynamics, dynamical systems, physics, cognition, biology, computation, and engineered collectives, with preliminary conjectures now released across multiple domains.
+The Unified Operator Architecture (UOA) programme is the long‑arc centre of gravity for this entire research ecosystem.
+It is a structural framework for understanding how coherent global behaviour emerges from simple local rules across symbolic, dynamical, cognitive, biological, and computational systems.

+The project roadmap builds the computational, symbolic, and dynamical machinery required to formalise and test UOA conjectures.

-The programme introduces a multi‑tier model of emergence, showing how global invariants arise, why they resist reduction to local dynamics, and how these structures can be formalised using operator algebras, ultrametrics, fixed‑point theory, symplectic reduction, categorical methods, and geometric projections.
+UOA introduces a multi‑tier operator model of emergence, showing how global invariants arise, why they resist reduction to local dynamics, and how these structures can be formalised using operator algebras, ultrametrics, fixed‑point theory, symplectic reduction, categorical methods, and geometric projections.

 Recent results include: